Stream 6: ADS President's Young Investigator Award

 Biography

-Xi May is a Staff Specialist Endocrinologist at Blacktown Hospital, and conjoint senior lecturer with Wester Sydney University.
-She is currently completing a PhD with the University of Sydney, and has been awarded an NHMRC Postgraduate Scholarship.
+Xi May is a Staff Specialist Endocrinologist at Blacktown Hospital, and conjoint senior lecturer with Western Sydney University.
+She is a PhD candidate with the University of Sydney/Royal Prince Alfred Hospital, and has been awarded an NHMRC Postgraduate Scholarship.

 Agenda Item Image